-RAGNARÖK is a software reincarnation of an existing, custom build (and therefore one of a kind) hardware analog synthesizer.
+RAGNARÖK is a software reincarnation for Microsoft Windows (VST) and Apple macOS (VST/AU) of an existing, custom-built (and therefore one of a kind) hardware analog synthesizer.

-RAGNARÖK is NOT the next big thing in digital synthesis, nor is it a faithfully modeled equivalent of a real hardware analog synthesizer.
+RAGNARÖK is NOT the next big thing in digital synthesis, nor is it a faithfully modeledequivalent of a real hardware analog synthesizer.
 The RAGNARÖK-synthesizer is basically a standard architecture VA-synthesizer, consisting of an oscillator section running into a dynamically controlled filter that is followed by an envelope-controlled amplifier or output section.
 It has some additional sound-shaping options by means of an overdrive on the filter output and an additional 7-band static filter (also known as a Graphic EQ).